iswunistuttgart/rtnnigen/README.md

 ```

 > **Warning:** If the export location of the weights differs from the folder used for the original export, also adapt the variable `filePath`of `FB_{model_name}.TcPOU` to let the PLC know the new weights location.

+## Reference

+If you use RTNNIgen in an academic context, please acknowledge this and cite the following article.

+Hinze, C., Zhou, Z., Xu, H., Lechler, A., & Verl, A. (2024, November).
+RTNNIgen–An Open-Source PLC Library and Python Generator Converting Keras Models to Realtime Capable Structured Text.
+In IECON 2024-50th Annual Conference of the IEEE Industrial Electronics Society (pp. 1-7).
+IEEE.
+DOI: [10.1109/IECON55916.2024.10905775](https://doi.org/10.1109/IECON55916.2024.10905775)